filebase/helium-on-akash/README.md

 # Helium on Akash

+## This fork contains modifications to use Filebase as the backing store.

 This repository includes everything needed to run a Helium validator on Akash.
 The container will connect to an S3 bucket to upload/download the swarm_key on boot.

 The main files to understand are: